TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 23/Luke 23.41.md

 ---

-And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
+And we indeed justly, for we receive the due reward for our deeds, but this man has done nothing wrong."